 Perhaps you straddle two phases, which is okay.
 Knowing where you are, and the steps to moving forward are the key.

 For those of you in the, ‘I’m Still Working Full-Time But Want to Leave Soon’, ‘I’ll Speak For Any Audience With a Pulse’, ‘I’m Crazy Busy and Don’t Have Time to Grow My Business’, and ‘Business is Good; Money is Great’ phases, the right next step for you may be our Inner Circle Mastermind program.
-Check it out and be sure to schedule a 15-minute chat with me right away as we start our next group in April 2019!
+Check it out and be sure to schedule a 15-minute chat.

 See you soon Wealthy Speakers!